MolSSI/QCSchema/docs/source/spec_components.rst

 The overall mathematical model we are using for our calculation.
 Another way to think about this is the largest superset that still obtains roughly the same result.
-For example, Direct and Disk-based Hartree-Fock at different Schwarz thresholds could be the same "method".
-However, density-fitted, LinK, or Cholesky-based Hartree-Fock should be separate methods.

 In QM, this is the Hamiltonian (HF, DFT, ...) combined with the overall basis of the calculation.
 An example in QM would be HF/STO-3G or B3LYP/6-311G**.
 Custom basis sets can be handled with custom keywords.